BenHesketh21/courseware/topics/powershell/modules/loops-and-iteration/README.md

 ./error-check-for-loop.ps1
 ```
 ### While Loop
-The For loop example can be converted to the following to allow it work as a While loop:
+The For loop example can be converted to the following to allow it work as a While loop.
+Create a file called `error-check-while-loop.ps1` and enter the following:
 ```powershell
 $content = Get-Content "log.txt"
 While ($line -lt $content.Length) {